Xros3x/Xros3x/README.md

-📖  Cybersecurity professional in cybersecurity with a year and a half of experience.
+📖  IT Security Professional in Cybersecurity with a year and a half of experience.
 Have worked on various tech projects, gaining hands-on skills in system security, network monitoring, and risk assessment.
 My strong problem-solving abilities and attention to detail help me analyze and mitigate security threats effectively.
 Proficient in cybersecurity tools used for vulnerability assessment and network defense.

 #